 When you don’t speak the language and you don’t know where (or sometimes what) anything is, you’ll find yourself getting a little homesick.

 I mean, sometimes something as simple as using the bathroom is difficult.
 Why?
 Because you’ve likely never encountered that type of toilet, so flushing it is a nightmare.
-(I legit almost got stuck in a bathroom stall at the train station.
-I felt a little bitter about it because I paid 2 euro to use it.)
+(I legit almost got stuck in a bathroom stall at the train station, and I feel a little bitter about it because I paid 2 euro to use it.)
 Or you don’t know how to work the gate blocking the bathrooms, so you hold up the line while trying to exit.
 (This actually wasn't me, but I watched someone else struggle, which is how I learned how to do it.)

 It’s the little things that start to add up, making you a bit homesick.